blish-hud/arcdps-bhud/README.md

 This is a plugin that uses the [Arcdps](https://www.deltaconnected.com/arcdps/) [Combat API](https://www.deltaconnected.com/arcdps/api/) and exposes some of the data to [Blish HUD](https://github.com/dlamkins/BlishHUD).

+# Installing

+Download the binary from the [releases](https://github.com/greaka/arcdps-bhud/releases) page and extract the dll into your `bin64` folder.

+If you are unsure which version you want to download, take the one with `msvc` in the name.

 # Clone the repo

 ```powershell